Timrex800/Earlington_Legacy_Initiative/README.md

 ## 🧭 Board Nominations

-We are seeking **8 visionary Directors** to join the Founding Chairperson, **Timothy Padayachee**, in guiding the Initiative’s growth and governance.
+We are seeking **8 visionary Directors** to join the Founding Chairperson, **Timothy Padayachee**, in guiding the Initiative's growth and governance.
 Learn more about the open positions and nomination process on our official page.

 ---